Today's Best Tech Deals

 Whole-home support: Unless you only plan to watch on a single television, you’ll want a whole-home system, which means buying a networked tuner (Tablo or HDHomeRun) or setting up extenders (such as TiVo’s $150 Mini units).

 Streaming service integration: Many of the DVR products we’ve reviewed are whole-home solutions that you access via apps on your existing streaming devices.
 In these cases, you can access all your favorite streaming services alongside over-the-air video without having to switch inputs.
 TiVo is a notable exception.
 It supports some major streaming services such as Netflix, Amazon Prime, and Hulu, but you’ll still need a separate streaming box to access others, such as Sling TV and Philo.

 OTA DVR solutions still in development

 The over-the-air DVR space should get more competitive over time.
-If you're on the fence about today's solutions, here are some future developments (as of April 2018) to consider:
+If you’re on the fence about today’s solutions, here are some future developments to consider:

-ATSC 3.0: This year, broadcasters are starting to test a new broadcast TV standard called ATSC 3.0 (also known as "Next Gen TV").
-The new standard can support 4K HDR video, better surround sound, interactive features, and easier access on phones and tablets.
-On the downside, ATSC 3.0 won't work with existing tuners on today's over-the-air DVR solutions.
-This isn't an immediate concern, since any channel that adopts ATSC 3.0 will have to simulcast in the current standard for five years, and so far testing has only begun in Phoenix, Ariz.
-Over-the-air DVR devices are still worth buying, but be aware that they probably won't work forever.
+ATSC 3.0: Broadcasters are starting to test a new broadcast TV standard called ATSC 3.0 (also known as “Next Gen TV”), which can support 4K HDR video, better surround sound, interactive features, and easier access on phones and tablets.
+This new standard is incompatible with most of today's over-the-air DVR solutions, which rely on the current ATSC 1.0 standard instead.